emailhippo/whois-developers-dev/source/index.html.md

 ### Service level agreement
 Our API has a stated SLA that ensures that we provide you with more than 99.9% uptime for our services.

-See our full [Service Level Agreement](https://www.emailhippo.com/terms-of-service/) for further information.
+See our full [service level agreement](https://www.emailhippo.com/terms-of-service/) for further information.

 ## Concurrency
 To preserve the operational integrity of the service to all of our customers, there is a maximum concurrency enforced by our systems.